alejandrosobko/tikijuegos/README.md

 # TikiJuegos

-React game for kids using drag and drop!
+Game for kids using React & drag and drop!

 #### About
-This repository contains one game (there will be more!) made in react using [beautifull drag and drop](https://github.com/atlassian/react-beautiful-dnd) and deployed on Heroku.
+This repository contains a few games made in React using [beautifull drag and drop](https://github.com/atlassian/react-beautiful-dnd) and deployed on Heroku.
-It's a kids game, without score nor competition.
+They're games for kids, without score nor competition.

 #### Play
 http://tikijuegos.herokuapp.com/

-#### Dev
+#### Developers
 - Clone this repo
 - `npm install`
 - `npm start`

-#### What next?
-- Add more games
-- Enjoy with the little ones! :)

 #### Issues?
 If you found a bug please create an issue!